 But you might still find that your shower is less forceful than you would like.

 This is because you chose a model with a lower kilowatt power (kW).
-The higher the wattage the more powerful than the shower, but also the more expensive.
+The higher the wattage the more powerful the shower, but also the more expensive.
 If you chose an economy model, your electric shower might feel as if the water is low pressure.

-Clean the shower
+Clean the Shower Head

 If it’s just the shower that is affected, then check the head.
 Although most electric showers come with limescale prevention, which works by running cold water through the head after your showering is finished, some limescale will still build up.